 by Carol S. Dweck from

-reward effort, strategy, and process not individual intelligence
+- reward effort, strategy“>strategy, and process not individual intelligence

-Sean Ellis in Hacking Growth shows the how as it follows,
+Sean Ellis in Hacking Growth shows the growth hacking methodology as it follows,

 The process is simple yet powerful.
 From data analysis to testing and back to that analysis, the loop of growth must be followed consistently.

 We start from data analysis and insights to gather and generate as many ideas as possible.
 It is important to highlight that ideas can come from anywhere and from anyone on the team.
 There isn’t a single department, or person within the organization in charge of generating ideas.

 In addition, often good ideas might come from what seems completely disconnected domains.
 So it’s important to keep the process of idea generation as open as possible.

 Once those ideas have been brainstormed it is possible to evaluate the impact that each idea might have and also how hard it might be to experiment.

 For instance, changing a landing page color might be simple to implement, with a potentially high impact if you have a large number of users.

 However, if you have a few users, the problem is not in optimizing the conversion process.
 But rather focusing on acquiring users in the first place.
 Thus, other ideas might have a priority.